Wander Monet’s gardens and more in Giverny, France

 Ten years after arriving in Giverny, Monet purchased a piece of property adjoining his garden across the railroad tracks.

 Almost immediately he diverted a small stream on the property to create a pond, which he then filled with water lilies.
 That first pond was small, with a Japanese-style bridge and just a few waterlilies.
 Over time, the pond was enlarged and reshaped.
-Additional water lilies were added and the surrounding landscape planted to create shady groves of bamboo, willow, and rhododendron.
+Additional water lilies were added, and the surrounding landscape was planted to create shady groves of bamboo, willow, and rhododendron.

-The water garden became Monet’s favorite place both to paint and entertain guests.
+The water garden became Monet’s favorite place both to paint and to entertain guests.
 His paintings of the water lilies, wisteria-covered bridge, and the shimmering reflections they created are among his most famous works.

 Water Lilies, Claude Monet, oil on canvas, 1906.
 Photo from the Art Institute of Chicago.